Isle of Wight Railway: First proposals

-Of these, only the Cowes and Newport Railway was passed, on 8 August 1859, the other two being rejected in the Lords' Committee.
+Of these, only the Cowes and Newport Railway was passed, as the Cowes and Newport (Isle of Wight) Railway Act 1859 (22 & 23 Vict. c. xciv), on 8 August 1859, the other two being rejected in the Lords' Committee.

 A viable scheme

 The promoters of the Eastern Section railway reconsidered the route they had proposed, and determined to improve on it by taking the line through Wroxall and ending it in Ventnor.
-They submitted a fresh Bill for the 1860 session; the line was now to be named the Isle of Wight (Eastern Section) Railway.
-The Cowes and Newport Railway also submitted a Bill, seeking to extend their railway and rename it The Isle of Wight Railway; the extensions were to be to Ryde and Ventnor, with a long line connecting the other two and forming a triangle.
-However this Bill failed standing orders and was rejected.
-A number of objections to the IoW(ES)R Bill were heard, but none was effective and the Bill secured the Royal Assent on 23 July 1860.
+They submitted a fresh bill for the 1860 session; the line was now to be named the Isle of Wight (Eastern Section) Railway.
+The Cowes and Newport Railway also submitted a bill, seeking to extend their railway and rename it The Isle of Wight Railway; the extensions were to be to Ryde and Ventnor, with a long line connecting the other two and forming a triangle.
+However this bill failed standing orders and was rejected.
+A number of objections to the IoW(ES)R Bill were heard, but none was effective and the bill secured the royal assent on 23 July 1860 as the Isle of Wight Eastern Section Railway Act 1860 (23 & 24 Vict. c. clxii).

 The railway authorised was from Melville Street (at the south end of the later tunnel at Ryde) to Ventnor, with branches to Brading and Sandown Bay; the authorised share capital was £125,000.
 Melville Street was the nearest the railway could get to the pier without expensive tunnelling and a station was planned there.
 A street-running tramway was to reach the pier from there.
 (The Sandown Bay line and the extension north from St Johns Road to Melville Street were not built.
 The "branch to Brading" was a short line to a wharf on the river.)